Yashwanth-NS-07/JdbcTimestampFlagSourceConnector/README.md

                             │  records with flag=false
                             ▼
 ┌─────────────────────────────────────────────────────────────┐
-│                                                             │
+│     JdbcTimestampFlagSourceConnector                        │
 │  SELECT * FROM table WHERE is_synced = false                │
 └─────────────────────────────────────────────────────────────┘
                             │
-                            │  Streams to Kafka
+                            │  Streams to Kafka(remove is_synced in transforms if needed)
                             ▼
 ┌─────────────────────────────────────────────────────────────┐
 │                      Apache Kafka                           │